 Libyan rebels have claimed control of parts of the capital Tripoli, but big questions remain about the future of the country and the fate of its longtime leader Moammar Gadhafi.

-The whereabouts of Gadhafi, as of Monday, remained unknown.
+The whereabouts of Gadhafi, as of Monday, remain unknown.

 David Mack is a former U.S. diplomat who served throughout the Middle East, including a posting in Libya.
 He says he believes Gadhafi could very well seek asylum for himself and his family in a country like Russia.

 And he predicts that the difficulties facing Libya, from maintaining security to providing basic services, will be exacerbated by its historic lack of infrastructure and institutions.